 Labor costs per worker are increasing in China.
 In Xinxing, Guangdong, PRC, the minimum wage was RMB 1,010 (or approximately \$160) per month beginning in May 1, 2013, RMB 1,210 (or approximately \$181) per month beginning in May 1, 2015, and since July 1, 2018 it has been RMB 1,410 (or approximately \$213).
 We believe that future increases in labor costs in China would have a significant effect on our total production costs and results of operations.
-Our labor costs represented approximately 14.0% of our total production costs in the fiscal year ended March 31, 2019, compared to 13.2% in the fiscal year ended March 31, 2018 and 10.6% in the fiscal year ended March 31, 2018 to approximately \$844,000 in the fiscal year ended March 31, 2019.
-The decrease in overall labor costs was the result of reduced sales in the fiscal year ended March 31, 2019.
+Our labor costs represented approximately 14.3% of our total production costs in the fiscal year ended March 31, 2020, compared to 14.0% in the fiscal year ended March 31, 2019 and 13.2% in the fiscal year ended March 31, 2018.
+Total labor costs decreased from approximately \$919,000 in the fiscal year ended March 31, 2019 and \$814,000 in the fiscal year ended March 31, 2019 and \$814,000 in the fiscal year ended March 31, 2019 and \$814,000 in the fiscal year ended March 31, 2020.
+The decrease in overall labor costs was the result of reduced sales in the fiscal year ended March 31, 2019 and the result of increase of the fiscal year ended March 31, 2020.
 There can be no assurance that labor costs will not increase in the future or that any future increase in labor costs will not have a material adverse effect upon our results of operations.

 We have continued to shift production and manufacturing of various parts and components to third party suppliers, including plastic injection molded parts and metal parts.
 In some cases, we have entered into agreements with third parties in which they lease our equipment from us, and then manufacture parts and components that we use in assembling our final products.
 Those third parties provide the workers and supervisors, and the necessary raw materials.
-We lease our machinery or equipment, our dormitory and manufacturing facilities for their workers and supervisory staff, and our meals or cafeteria services for the third party's workers and staff.
+We lease our machinery or equipment, our dormitory and manufacturing facilities for their workers and supervisory staff and our meals or cafeteria services for the third party's workers and staff.
 There are other third-party contractors that utilize their own equipment and their own facilities in manufacturing specific components or parts for us.

 We have not experienced significant difficulties in obtaining raw materials for our products, and management does not anticipate any such difficulties in the foreseeable future.
-The price of raw materials has increased over each of the last three fiscal years.
+The price of raw materials has increased over each of the last four fiscal years.
 There can be no assurance that raw material costs will not fluctuate or that any future increase in raw material costs will not have a material adverse effect upon our results of operations.

 In 2014 we analyzed our product mix and concluded that it would be advisable to eliminate the production and sale of lower margin products that require the employment of larger numbers of workers and the commitment of substantial resources to carry or stock raw materials and components inventory.
-With the decrease in the production and sale of lower margin products, the Company has increased its gross profit from 21.9% for the fiscal year ended March 31, 2015, to 39.6% for the fiscal year ended March 31, 2019.
+With the decrease in the production and sale of lower margin products and the increase in sale of higher margin products through online platforms, the Company has increased its gross profit margin from 21.9% for the fiscal year ended March 31, 2015, to 56.6% for the fiscal year ended March 31, 2020.